Ranchero-Software/NetNewsWire/Technotes/SyncingImplementationRoadmap.markdown

 If I’m wrong, we should find the feed and then call Feedbin to add the feed using the URL we found.

+The same is true of importing OPML: if Feedbin has an import-OPML endpoint, then we should call that.

+Otherwise we have to parse the OPML, then add each feed/folder to Feedbin, then download the subscriptions list from Feedbin.

 ## Downloading articles

 This should be done periodically, as per prefs on refresh interval.